s-ccs/unfold_duration/typst-paper2/main.typ

 2) Comparing the top and bottom rows, without and with overlap correction, shows that only with overlap correction we can get close to recovering the original shape.
 Thus, purely modeling duration effects, cannot replace overlap correction.

 #figure(
-  image("assets/20241119QualiResultsScaledHanning.svg", width: 100%),
+  image("assets/20241127QualiResultsScaledHanning.svg", width: 100%),
   caption: [Results from a single simulation for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) combined with (bottom row) and without (top row) overlap correction.
 Bottom row legend = ground truth.
 Simulation parameters: shape = scaled hanning; duration simulated = true; distribution = half-normal; noise = true; overlap = true], ) <Quali>

 However, it is important to keep in mind that this is only a single simulation.
-To generalize and quantify these potential effects, we calculated the mean squared error (MSE) between each analysis method's predictions and the ground truth, at 15 different event durations.
+To generalize and quantify these potential effects, we calculated the mean squared error (MSE) between each analysis method's predictions and the ground truth for 15 different event durations.
 All resulting MSE values are finally normalized to the results of fitting only a single ERP to all events (Wilkinson notation: $y ~ 1$), that is, modeling no duration effect at all (@MainResults).

 #figure(
-  image("assets/20241121ResultsFigure.svg", width: 100%),
+  image("assets/20241205ResultsFigure.svg", width: 100%),
   caption: [Normalized mean squared error results for the four tested models (including duration as: linear, categorical, 5-spline, 10-spline variable) in different simulation settings.
-Black line (y-value one) indicated results from classical averaging; MSE of zero indicated perfect estimation of the ground truth.
+Black line (y-value one) indicates results from classical averaging; MSE of zero indicates perfect estimation of the ground truth.
 (A) Results when a duration effect,  but no overlap is simulated.
 The spline strategies outperform the other strategies.
 (B) Results when no duration effect and no overlap were simulated, but duration effects were still estimated.
 Little overfit is visible here.
 (C) Results when duration effects were simulated, signals overlap, and overlap correction was used for modeling.
 No interaction between duration modeling and overlap correction was observed on the MSE performance.
-(D) Results when duration effect was not simulated, and signals overlap, and results are overlap corrected.], )<MainResults>
+(D) Results when a duration effect was not simulated, and signals overlap, and results are overlap-corrected.], )<MainResults>

 In the following, we will present the results of the four different simulation settings, modifying both, whether we simulate overlap and duration effects, but also whether we use overlap correction in the analyses.
 To keep things (relatively) simple, we will first present these results by looking at simulations from only one shape (scaled hanning, see @Methods\.A) and one duration sample distribution (half normal).
 However, the general conclusions hold true regardless of shape and sampling distribution, as discussed later.